AdobeXD/plugin-samples/Guides/how-to-create-path-objects-guide/README.md

 ```

 1. This function accepts five parameters - the current selection in the scene graph (`selection`), the pie chart radius (`chartRadius`), start radian of the wedge (`startAngle`), end radian of the wedge (`endAngle`), and color of the wedge (`color`)
 2. Based on these paramenters, `pathData` is constructed.
-The pen is moved to the origin, a line is drawn to the start point, an arc is drawn to the end point, and then a line is drawn back to the origin.
-For more information on how to write path data, please refer to [Paths](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths)
+The pen is moved to the origin, a line is drawn to the first point on the edge of the circle, an arc is drawn to the second point on the edge of the circle, and then a line is drawn back to the origin.
+For more information on how to create path data, please refer to [Paths](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths)
 3. Create a new instance of `Path`
 4. Set `pathData`
 5. Set the color of the path object
-6. Move the path object so the coordinates of the top left of the pie chart are `0,0`
+6. Move the path object down and to the right by `radius` units.
+As a result, the pie chart will appear with its top left corner positioned at `0,0`.
-7. Insert the path object into the artboard
+7. Insert the path object into the currently-selected artboard

 ### 4. Create the main handler function, which creates four wedges

 ```
 function createPieChartHandlerFunction(selection) {
-    const angle = 2 * Math.PI / 8;
-    addWedge(selection, 100, 0, 2*angle, "red");
+    createWedge(selection, 100, 0, 90, "red");
-    addWedge(selection, 100, 2*angle, 3*angle, "blue");
+    createWedge(selection, 100, 90, 135, "blue");
-    addWedge(selection, 100, 3*angle, 5*angle, "yellow");
+    createWedge(selection, 100, 135, 225, "yellow");
-    addWedge(selection, 100, 5*angle, 8*angle, "purple");
+    createWedge(selection, 100, 225, 360, "purple");
 }
 ```
 Note that the end angle of each wedge matches the start angle of the next wedge.
 As a result, the wedges fit together to create a complete pie chart.